RatkoFri/RS/MPU9250/7_exercise.md

 ## Introduction

-In this exercise, we will get to know the module MPU-9250, which we can use as an accelerometer, gyroscope and magnetometer.
+In this exercise, we will get to know the module MPU-9250, which can be used as an accelerometer, gyroscope and magnetometer.
 The MPU-9250 sensor resides on the GY-91 board (marked with blue colour).

 <p align="center">